Folk high school

 Every folk high school decides what courses they'll offer and how they'll plan their teaching.

-General courses are an alternative to komvux.
+General courses are an alternative to municipal adult education (komvux).
 You can study these courses in order to be eligible for studies at a university or university college.
 These courses are comparable to and give the same eligibility as secondary school or upper secondary school.
 After the completion of each course, the student receives a student assessment (studieomdöme).

 Specific courses are offered in special areas of interest or professions, such as music, art or recreational leadership.
 At the end of the course, the student receives a course certificate.